FilipsCalijs/CV/README.md

 Welcome to my project repository!
 Here you will find information about me and examples of my work in various fields, including design, frontend development, and more.

+## Current job:
+From July 1, 2024, I began working at Entez company as a junior SEO specialist.
+Currently I am working at part-time job on a sales website, PBN, link building and much more.

 ## Contents

 1. [Resume (CV)](#resume-cv)